Problems & Eviction

 Problems with the Landlord

-If you feel like the landlord is not treating you fairly, breaking the law or is not responding to requests, there are several agencies that can help.
-You can often find information about local tenant rights agencies by calling “211.”
-Tenants should never withhold rent from their landlord without consulting with one of these agencies first.
+If you feel like the landlord is not treating you fairly, breaking the law, or is not responding to requests, there are several agencies that can help.
+You can find information about local tenant rights agencies by calling “211.”
+Tenants should never stop paying rent to their landlord without talking to one of these agencies first.
 Living with a landlord who is not making necessary repairs is very frustrating.
-However, not paying rent is more likely to get a person evicted than get the repairs made.
+But not paying rent is more likely to get a person evicted than get the repairs made.

 Eviction